ErkanHatipoglu/nd00333-capstone/starter_file/README.md

 - *root_mean_squared_log_error:* 0.1279803797267253
 - *mean_absolute_error:* 15671.028999405176

-These metrics is worse than the AutoML model.
-As a result I have used the AutoML model for deployment.
+These metrics are worse than the AutoML model.
+As a result, I have used the AutoML model for deployment.

 We can watch the status of the Hyperdrive run within the notebook.